apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/2-create-nn.md

 ## Using predefined (pretrained) architectures

-Till now, you have seen how to create custom neural network architectures.
-But what if you want to replicate or baseline your dataset using some of the common models found in computer vision or natural language processing (nlp).
+Till now, you have seen how to create your own neural network architectures.
+But what if you want to replicate or baseline your dataset using some of the common models in computer visions or natural language processing (NLP).
 Gluon includes common architectures that you can directly use.
-The Gluon Model Zoo provides a collection of off-the-shelf models e.g. RESNET, BERT, etc. Some of the common architectures include:
+The Gluon Model Zoo provides a collection of off-the-shelf models e.g. RESNET, BERT etc. These architectures are found at:

 - [Gluon CV model zoo](https://gluon-cv.mxnet.io/model_zoo/index.html)

 - [Gluon NLP model zoo](https://gluon-nlp.mxnet.io/model_zoo/index.html)

-Look at the following example

 ```python
 from mxnet.gluon import model_zoo